hanhvietphan/macos-thinkpad-t430/README.md

 ### Updating from 10.13.3 Supplemental update to 10.13.4
 	- Ran `softwareupdate -i -a`.
 	- Installed new apfs.efi in /EFI/CLOVER/drivers64UEFI/
-	- Rebooted after installation and chose the Install option in Clover.
+	- Rebooted 2x after installation and automatically chose the Install option in Clover.
 	- Flushed kext cache to get audio working again with KextUtility.
 	- Reboot and voilà! =)
 	- Kept FakeSMC.kext in EFI